tobeva/tobeva.com/content/projects/tonestone/_index.md

 and a hint at what ToneStone is working on.
 I worked with Greg back in 2005 when we were both at [Harmonix](https://www.harmonixmusic.com/) where we made [Guitar Hero](/about/experience/videogames/).

+Currently I'm working mostly on the JavaScript side of their application, I'm also helping them transition from Perforce to Git.